-If you fish Indiana public waters for a day, you’ll need a one-day license unless you’re under 18 or were born before April 1, 1943; residents pay $9 and nonresidents $15.
-Buy permits online, by phone, or at 500+ retailers and carry a signed copy while fishing to avoid citations.
-Certain legally blind residents and supervised facility residents are exempt, and private-pond fishing with owner permission doesn’t require a license — keep going to learn the specific purchase and exemption details.
+If you fish Indiana public waters for a day, you’ll need a one-day license unless you’re under 18 or were born before April 1, 1943.
+Residents pay $9 and nonresidents pay $15.
+Buy permits online, by phone, or at 500+ retailers, and carry a signed copy while fishing to avoid citations.
+Certain legally blind residents and supervised facility residents are exempt.
+Fishing on a private pond with owner permission also doesn’t require a license.
+Read on for the full details.

 Who Needs a One-Day Fishing License in Indiana

-Wondering if you need a one-day fishing license in Indiana?
-You do if you’ve celebrated your 18th birthday and plan to fish in public waters; that requirement applies regardless of residency.
+You need a one-day fishing license in Indiana if you’ve turned 18 and plan to fish in public waters.
+That rule applies to both residents and nonresidents.

-Under state fishing regulations, residents born before April 1, 1943, are exempt from any license, including the one-day option.
-Individuals under 18—resident or nonresident—also don’t need a license.
+Under state fishing regulations, residents born before April 1, 1943, are permanently exempt.
+Anyone under 18, resident or nonresident, also fishes without a license.

 Residents born before April 1, 1943, and anyone under 18 are exempt from Indiana fishing licenses.

-Nonresident adults must obtain a one-day license to comply with Indiana law.
-You can buy the permit online, by phone, or from authorized retailers, which supports spontaneous trips while ensuring you meet license enforcement expectations.
+Nonresident adults must get a one-day license to comply with Indiana law.
+You can buy it online, by phone, or from authorized retailers, which makes last-minute trips easy.

-Carry proof of purchase while fishing; officers check permits during routine enforcement activities.
-By following these rules, you reduce the risk of citations and support data-driven resource management.
+Carry proof of purchase while you fish.
+Officers check permits during routine enforcement.
+Following these rules keeps you citation-free and supports resource management.

 Resident Vs Nonresident Daily Permit Fees

-Although both resident and nonresident 1-day permits let you fish Indiana’s public waters, the fee differs: residents pay $9.00 while nonresidents pay $15.00, and both must carry a signed copy of the permit and follow the same regulations; anglers under 18 are exempt regardless of residency.
+Both resident and nonresident one-day permits give you access to Indiana’s public waters, but the fee differs.
+Residents pay $9.00 while nonresidents pay $15.00.
+Both must carry a signed copy of the permit and follow the same regulations.
+Anglers under 18 are exempt regardless of residency.

-- Compliance: both must carry a signed copy and adhere to all fishing regulations and seasons.
+- Compliance: both must carry a signed copy and follow all fishing regulations and seasons.

 - Exemptions: anglers under 18 don’t need a permit, removing cost and paperwork for youth.

-- Use case: daily permit suits short-term visits; it’s a stopgap alternative to annual licensing.
+- Use case: the daily permit suits short-term visits when annual licensing isn’t practical.

-Make your choice based on frequency of fishing, residency status, and cost-effectiveness.
+Choose based on how often you fish, your residency status, and cost-effectiveness.

 Where and How to Buy a Daily Fishing License

-If you prefer face-to-face service, purchase at one of over 500 in-person retailers statewide, including bait shops and outdoor stores that sell one-day permits.
-You can also call the Indiana Department of Natural Resources at 317-232-4200 or 877-463-6367 to buy a daily license by phone or get assistance.
+Prefer buying in person?
+Over 500 retailers statewide sell one-day permits, including bait shops and outdoor stores.
+You can also call the Indiana Department of Natural Resources at 317-232-4200 or 877-463-6367 to buy by phone.

-Daily license costs are $9 for residents and $15 for non-residents; that price applies regardless of purchase channel.
-After purchase, carry the permit while fishing — an ink-signed paper copy or a signed electronic confirmation is advisable for verification.
+Daily license costs are $9 for residents and $15 for nonresidents, regardless of purchase channel.
+After buying, carry the permit while fishing.
+A signed paper copy or a signed electronic confirmation both work for verification.

 Exemptions and Special Cases for Day Permits

-- Under-18s: Residents and non-residents under 18 are exempt from all fishing licenses, including one-day permits — no purchase required.
+- Under-18s: Residents and nonresidents under 18 are exempt from all fishing licenses, including one-day permits.

-- Seniors: Residents born before April 1, 1943, are permanently exempt; that covers one-day permit scenarios.
+- Seniors: Residents born before April 1, 1943, are permanently exempt, covering one-day outings as well.

-- Disability and institutions: Legally blind residents and residents of state-owned mental rehabilitation facilities fishing under supervision don’t need licenses for any duration, including single-day outings.
+- Disability and institutions: Legally blind residents and residents of state-owned mental rehabilitation facilities fishing under supervision don’t need a license for any duration.

-- Private ponds: Fishing on private ponds is exempt when the property owner consents; this applies to one-day visits.
+- Private ponds: Fishing on a private pond is exempt when the property owner consents, including single-day visits.

 What the Fee Revenue Supports

-You should know license fees fund targeted conservation efforts: about 29% of the Division of Fish & Wildlife budget comes from sales, directly supporting fish stocking and habitat preservation to maintain healthy aquatic ecosystems.
-Those dollars back wildlife conservation initiatives, underwrite research on species management, and finance habitat restoration projects that improve population resilience.
+Your license fee does real work.
+About 29% of the Division of Fish & Wildlife budget comes from license sales, funding fish stocking, habitat preservation, and research on species management.
+Those dollars also pay for habitat restoration projects that improve population resilience.

 Frequently Asked Questions